 Once you have a general calendar to work off, start creating content that your audience can interact with.
 If you are not sure where to start, pay attention to what your competitors post and try to put your own spin on it.

 Your social media content strategy needs to be:

 To understand what your audience needs to see the most, make sure you keep on market research beforehand.
 Understand what they like and what content they need.
 By increasing your engagement, you increase your reach and the effectiveness of your strategies.

 Trends have been around as long as we have, and taking advantage of them can help get your brand the recognition it deserves.

 Keep in mind that trends change often, especially when working with short-form video platforms such as TikTok.
-You need to take the initiation to join the trend as soon as it starts to gain traction.
+You need to take the initiative to join the trend as soon as it starts to gain traction.

 Catching a trend on its way out might still work, but it often comes off as inauthentic.
 Your time is better spent catching the first wave of the next one.

 Depending on which social media platforms you use, you can have a host of tools and features available at no cost.